puzzlemoondev/BililiveRecorder-webhook-docker/README.md

   fields. `title` and `desc` supports string interpolation.
 Run `biliup upload --help` to see default values.
 - If you have multiple bilibili accounts, put all their cookies json inside `/etc/biliup` and specify their name in your config yaml.

-## DanmakuFactory Integration

-- To use DanmakuFactory, add your `DanmakuFactoryConfig.json` under `DanmakuFactory`.
-If not, default values will be used.
-This directory will be mounted to `/etc/DanmakuFactory` in the container.
-- For config file format, visit https://github.com/hihkm/DanmakuFactory

 ### Sample `config.yml`